 Before you begin

-Use this how-to guide to best practice when you’re considering setting up a new social media channel to communicate publicly (and successfully) for the Victorian Government.
+Use this how-to guide when you’re considering setting up a new social media channel to communicate publicly (and successfully) for the Victorian Government.

 The effort needed to make the most of social media is usually seriously underestimated.
-This guide will help you discover — one way or another — if a new social media channel is worth doing.
+This guide will help you discover if a new social media channel is worth doing.

 Note: this how-to guide is designed to help set up and use social media effectively to communicate to the Victorian public (externally).
 If you want guidance on using social media for workplace communications (such as Yammer), check your intranet for your department’s guidelines.